Is there a self-absorbed person in your life?

 If you find yourself feeling regularly resentful and disregarded, it’s time to face the truth about this person.

 9. They interrupt you when you are talking.

-A self-centered partner likes the sound of his or her own voice more than yours.
+A self-centered person likes the sound of his or her own voice more than yours.
 You’ll be interrupted or talked over with little regard for your feelings.

-If you disagree with your partner, he will be quick to defend his point of view without even acknowledging what your perspective.
+If you disagree with them, they will be quick to defend their point of view without even acknowledging your perspective.
 She doesn’t hesitate to correct you in front of others to support her position.

 Your partner should have a team mentality when it comes to your relationship.
 He or she should consider everyone involved (especially you) when making decisions.

 When you have a quality, emotionally intelligent partner, you will find that he views your happiness as important as his own.

 Self-absorbed people don’t stop to consider your preferences or happiness or even the health of your relationship.
 In his mind, the relationship is all about him.